 Naviance - A comprehensive K-12 College and Career Planning tool.
 Students use Naviance to plan for high school, build a digital portfolio, and prepare for life after graduation.
 Students are able to align their strengths and interests to the learning goals and career aspirations.
 Students have accounts beginning in the 7th grade and for one year beyond graduation.
 Students use www.clever.com to log in to their accounts.

 Parent accounts are available for each of their children in the Fort Smith Public School system.
 The username and passwords are available through the school counselor.
-The link to follow to the site are available by clicking on the school mascot below for which the child is enrolled.
+The link for that site is available by clicking on the school mascot below for which the child is enrolled.